Vietnamese Iced Coffee (Ca Phe Sua Da)

 Add 2 tablespoon ground coffee to the filter and spread it evenly using a spoon.

 Now press gently with the umbrella-like part (plunger).
 If you press too hard, coffee granules will clog the filter.
-Pressing the coffee will slow down the drip rate, and you will get strong flavorful brewed coffee.
+Pressing the coffee will slow the drip rate and get strong, flavorful, brewed coffee.

-Add 6 oz (175 ml) of water to a saucepan and bring it to a boil over medium-high heat.
-You can use an electric kettle to boil the water too.
+Add 6 oz (180 ml) of water to a saucepan and boil over medium-high heat.
+You can also use an electric kettle to boil the water.

 Let the boiling water sit for 60-90 seconds.
-This will let it cool to somewhere within the range of 195–205°F (boiling water will burn your coffee grounds).
+This will allow it to cool to 195°F 205°F (boiling water will burn your coffee grounds).

 Slowly pour 2 tablespoon of hot water over the coffee.

-Cover the filter with the lid and keep it for 5 minutes.
-This step will slow down the drip rate, and you will get very flavorful coffee.
+Cover the filter with the lid and let it sit for 5 minutes.
+This step will slow the drip rate, resulting in flavorful coffee.

 Now, remove the lid and slowly pour the remaining water over the coffee.
 The brewed coffee will start to drip into the cup.